Last Updated on April 12, 2022

 What do betta fish eat?

-A betta’s diet should consist of high protein food.
+Figuring out what to feed betta fish?
+A betta fish’s diet should consist of high protein food.
 The best way to keep them healthy is by giving them a varied diet.

 Bettas love live food and they can’t survive on just pellets alone!
 It’s important that you transition them as soon as possible, or else their health will suffer greatly.